Lady Margaret Hall

 Oxford University’s Lady Margaret Hall (LMH) was founded in 1878 and is located on the banks of the River Cherwell.

-University College (colloquially known as “Univ”) is a constituent college of the University of Oxford in England and possibly the oldest.
+Hertford College is a constituent college of the University of Oxford in England located on Catte Street in the centre of Oxford.

 Lincoln College (formerly The College of the Blessed Mary and All Saints, Lincoln) was founded by Richard Fleming in 1427.